itu-algorithms/itu.algs4/README.md

 integers (separated by whitespaces) from the standard input and put them in the array `L`.
 It then sorts the elements of the array.
 Finally, it outputs the sorted list -- the code to do so is somewhat less elegant to get the whitespace exactly right.
-(Of course, advanced python users know more concise ways to produce the same output: `print(" ".join(map(str, L)))`)
+(Of course, advanced Python users know more concise ways to produce the same output: `print(" ".join(map(str, L)))`)

 ### Import classes